 Benefits of Edikang Ikong soup…

-It is a rich source of dietary fibre.
+It is a rich source of dietary fiber

-Pumpkin is rich in fibre.
+Pumpkin is rich in fiber.
 It contains Vitamin A and C as well as minerals such as Calcium and Iron.
 Vitamin A is effective in clearing visions and protects and keeps the skin fresh.
-Vitamin C helps to heal scars and wounds, while Calcium and Iron strengthen teeth and bones and muscles.
+Vitamin C helps to heal scars and wounds, while Calcium and Iron strengthen teeth and bones, and muscles.

-When prepared as herbs, pumpkin is used to treat such ailments as a sudden attack of convulsion, malaria and anaemia.
+When prepared as herbs, pumpkin is used to treat such ailments as a sudden attack of convulsion, malaria, and anemia.
 It also plays a vital role in protecting against cardiovascular diseases.

 Although edikang ikong has been confirmed as a healthy meal, the condiments we use in cooking or what we eat it with may trigger health issues that could have been prevented.
 Hence when preparing or eating edikang ikong;

 - Avoid cooking with too much palm oil.
 Stick to a small portion of oil, probably one cooking spoon full.
-This is to decrease the build-up of cholesterol (of which palm oil is very rich in) in your system.
+This is to decrease the build-up of cholesterol in your system.

 - Cook it with healthy vegetables.
 Edikang ikong is cooked along-side other vegetables.
-Different tribes have varying means they use to cook this meal and what vegetable most suit their needs.
-However it is advisable to use waterleaf which has been proven to be effective in enhancing cognitive ability, delays the onset of heart diseases and stroke and contains anti-inflammatory, fungal and bacterial properties.
+Different tribes have varying means they use to cook this meal and what vegetable most suits their needs.
+However, it is advisable to use waterleaf which has been proven to be effective in enhancing cognitive ability, delays the onset of heart diseases and stroke, and contains anti-inflammatory, fungal, and bacterial properties.

 Article by Sema Bassie